itssme/cs-tournament-manager/readme.md

-# CSGO Tournament Manager
+# cs2 Tournament Manager

 ## Status

 The software has been developed for the airlan21 (25.06.2021).
-A small csgo tournament organized for team-building by robo4you.at.
+A small cs2 tournament organized for team-building by robo4you.at.
 It was also used at the airlan23 winter (07.01.2023).

 **Currently, it is being updated and rewritten** for the 'airLAN23' which will take place in around 'Pfingsten' 2023 (